Learn How To Play Over The Rainbow

 Eva Cassidy’s guitar style

-Eva Cassidy’s guitar style is heavily inspired by classical guitar arranging.
-A gentle and floating right hand technique is preferable.
+Eva Cassidy’s guitar style is heavily inspired by classical guitar techniques.
+A gentle and floating right-hand technique is seemingly preferable.

-Take the Advanced Guitar Course and you get four lessons on how to play and arrange as Eva does in Over The Rainbow.
+Take the advanced course and you get six in depth lessons on how to play and arrange as Eva does in Over The Rainbow.